kumuluz/kumuluzee-config/README.md

 </dependency>
 ```

+Note that currently, only one configuration server implementation (etcd or Consul) can be added to a single project.
+Adding both of them may result in unexpected behaviour.

 **Configuring etcd**

 To connect to an etcd cluster, an odd number of etcd hosts must be specified with configuration key `kumuluzee.config